axenhook/quartz/README.md

     echo performance | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor
     ./build/bench/new_memlat/new_memlat 1 1 1 1000000 64 8 0 0

+#### notes

+    1. support pthread mutex/barrier primitives, if there are other synchronization primitives, you should add them
+    2. the SIGUSR1 signal is registered for each thread and the SA_RESTART flag is carried.
+As a result, the execution of some functions may be inconsistent with the expected result(eg. returned in advance). please refer to manual.
+Note that the sleep function is returned in advance, which causes the sleep time to be inaccurate

 Quartz: A DRAM-based performance emulator for NVM
 ----------------------
 Quartz leverages features available in commodity hardware to emulate